+Heating and hot water

+Repair category: 1

-Heating and hot water Repair category: Notes: The visual inspections indicate there are no obvious signs of any significant defects or deficiencies that might suggest there is major issues with the system.
-A modern central heating boiler has been fitted, and it should be confirmed if guarantee is available.
-It is good practice to have the system on a service contract.
+Notes: The visual inspection has indicated that there are no obvious signs of significant defects or deficiencies that might suggest some major issues with the system.
+It is good practice to have the system serviced on an annual basis.

 Drainage

 Repair category:

-Notes: No defects identified from surface inspection.
+Notes: No defects were noted at the time of inspection.